Lindsay Crosby: Death

-The Crosby Boys' own inability to cope blighted their lives.
-Their father had given an interview in 1959 when he said, "I guess I didn't do very well bringing my boys up.
+Bing Crosby said in a 1959 interview, "I guess I didn't do very well bringing my boys up.
 I think I failed them by giving them too much work and discipline, too much money, and too little time and attention.
 But I did my best and so did their mother."
 Lindsay Crosby responded by saying "I don't know how our dad could feel he's failed us as a father.
 Reading that he had said that in an interview really shook me up.
 I only hope someday that I can give my son a tenth of what Dad has given us.
 And that I can rate any part of the admiration we've always felt for him.
 That's why it hurt so much to see him knocking himself in print.
 Taking himself apart and saying he punished us too much, that he was too strict with us, that he made us work too hard, that he spent too little time with us.
 That really shook me up."

 Heavy drinking and emotional problems took their toll.
 Crosby died on December 11, 1989, from a self-inflicted rifle shot to the head.
 He was 51.
-A family spokeswoman said Crosby shot himself dead in a Las Virgenes apartment after learning that the inheritance he relied on to support his family was gone.
-His brother Dennis later committed suicide in May 1991.
+A family spokeswoman said Crosby shot himself dead in an apartment in the Las Virgenes area of Calabasas, California.
+Another brother, Dennis, died by suicide two years later.